 - the names and/or numbers of the officers; and

-- if they searched you what they were looking for and anything they found.
+- what they were looking for and anything they found.

 The police will ask for your name, address and date of birth.
 You do not have to give this information if you don’t want to, unless the police say they are reporting you for an offence.
 If this is the case you could be arrested if you don’t tell them.